Archive for May, 2011

 Posted on May 29th, 2011 · Posted in TBI Voices

-This entry is part 10 of 20 in the series Jeremiah Part Eleven By Attorney Gordon Johnson In Part Nine we talked about the frustration and fatigue that Jeremiah went through preparing himself for returning to work.
-That struggle was worth it as Jeremiah did return to engineering in September..
+Return to Work: Jeremiah Part Eleven In Part Nine we talked about the frustration and fatigue that Jeremiah went through preparing himself for a return to work.
+That struggle was worth it for Jeremiah did return to work as an engineering in September of 2006.
+He explains his return to work..

 Read more